The Open Championship takes golf back to its roots.

 Best British Open Bets You Can Make

-The Open Championship can be bizarro-world for golf bettors, which means strange things tend to happen.
+The Open Championship can be bizarro-world for golf bettors, since strange things tend to happen.
 Here are a few best bets to consider in the tournament’s leadup.

 - Multiple Players to Win.
 We generally don’t advocate hedging, lest we agitate the gambling gods, but betting on more than one player to finish atop the leaderboard is just smart given the long odds of betting players to win.
 If you place five $10 bets on five different players to win at roughly +1500 and one happens to win that would net a $150 profit on $50 worth of bets.
 Pretty great ROI.